DeanLeong/p4-repo/README.md

 Before you start coding away, you will meet with all your instructors for a 5 minute pitch to get your idea approved.
 You must have your idea prepared in the repository's README.md file, **including all of the following items**, to get approved.

-(Frankly, Misha'll just be annoyed if you pitch without a thorough, organized `README.md` or hand-drawn wireframes and ERD models.
-You have a template and plenty of resources available to you.
-Do not slack off on this step.
-Use the resources available to you.)

 1. **Title:** A working title for your app.
 2. **Overview:** A brief explanation, in non-technical speak, summarizing the app.
    - **Features:** A full feature list for your MVP app.